Fast-payout icon

 After triggering the review, a member of your team must approve the payout before Adyen continues processing it.

 If your payout request is successful, the payout remains in status received with reason pending until the execution date.
-On this date, between 00:00 and 03:00, Adyen verifies that:
+On the execution date, between 00:00 and 03:00 - based on the time zone configured on the Balance Platform by default - Adyen verifies that:

 • The source balance account has enough funds.